-Nebraska's existing accountability system is in transition in order to comply with the requirements of the Every Student Succeeds Act, and a new statewide assessment system including the use of the ACT as the 11th grade assessment.
-Nebraska's proposed accountability system, Accountability for a Quality Education System Today and Tomorrow (AQuESTT), was developed by the Nebraska Department of Education to collect data from public schools and districts across Nebraska in support of processes associated with school accountability Neb.
+Nebraska's existing accountability system is in transition with the requirements of the Every Student Succeeds Act, and a new statewide assessment system including the use of the ACT as the 11th grade assessment.
+Nebraska's accountability system, Accountability for a Quality Education System Today and Tomorrow (AQuESTT), was developed by the Nebraska Department of Education to collect data from public schools and districts across Nebraska in support of processes associated with school accountability Neb.
 Rev. Stat. §79-760.06 and Neb.
 Rev. Stat. §79-760.07.

-Nebraska plans to revisitis revisiting the AQuESTT system in the fall of 2017 to update accountability indicators resulting from ESSA.
+Nebraska is revisiting the AQuESTT system to update accountability indicators and designation processes resulting from ESSA.
 However, some of these changes are described below, and in the business rules as an appendix.